JJTech0130/pypush/README.md

 ### Public key caching
 iMessage will cache public keys.
-If you get decryption errors in pypush or can only send and not receive messages from another device, try logging out and back into iMessage on that device, forcing it to refresh it's key cache.
+If you get decryption errors in pypush or can only send and not receive messages from another device, try logging out and back into iMessage on that device, forcing it to refresh its key cache.
 Alternatively, you can wait and the cache should expire eventually.

 ## Licensing